Beekan/CTF_WriteUps/OverTheWire/Bandit/Level0>Level1.md

 # Solution

-1.Read The contents of the file using cat command
+1.Read The contents of the file using cat command which contains the password.
 ```Bash
 cat readme
 ```
+You should be able to see the password now from the output of the command.

-2.Exit from the bandit0 shell
+2.Exit bandit0 shell.
 ```Bash
 exit
 ```

-3.Connect to Bandit1
+3.ssh into Bandit1.
 ```Bash
 ssh bandit1@bandit.labs.overthewire.org -p 2220
 ```